SEI-ATL-3-8/user-authentication/README.md

 - difference between authorization and authentication
   - can't have authorization w/o authentication, but can do vice versa
   - we are doing authentication
-- frontend & backend
+- this is a frontend & backend app

 ## Touring the starter code
 - there is an express app serving up the frontend
 - 3001 vs 3000
-- main.js
+- main.js; maybe move links stuff into links.js?
 - users migration & model

 ## Setup